lfarroco/mana-game/README.md

 User interactions emit events that are listened by the logic block, which updates the state and emits events that are listened by the other blocks.

+## Guidelines

+Avoid firing events that just restate the current state of the game.
+Example: if a unit is selected, and the user clicks on the same unit, the UNIT_SELECTED event should not be fired.
+The reasoning is that the event might provoke the creation of new objects, and the destruction of old ones, which is not necessary in this case.

 ## Assets credits

 https://opengameart.org/content/rpg-sound-pack